Well, thanks for the entertainment...pretty good warm-up there.

 - Many, many, many times in El Shaddai: Ascension of the Metatron.
 It is, in fact, possible to beat the fallen Grigori every time; at least get the fight to where you knock their armor off.
 Their comments after the fight change depending on how you do.

 - An amusing example occurs in Suikoden II where you fight Captain Rowd.
-It's really unlikely that you beat him; but if you do; you get a very short cutscene where he steps back in disbelief; and then calls on about 50 soldiers to all dogpile you to get the plot back on the rails.
+It's really unlikely that you beat him (it would take a lot' of Level Grinding and it's so early in the game there's very limited opportunity to do it); but if you do; you get a very short cutscene where he steps back in disbelief; and then calls on about 50 soldiers to all dogpile you to get the plot back on the rails.

 - In Grandia, this trope is used so often with so many characters that you will spend most of the final cutscene waiting for the Big Bad to get back on its feet again after trouncing it only twice.
 Particularly egregious examples are Nani, Saki, and Mio, as well as Baal.